tenstorrent/tt-metal/models/demos/llama3/README.md

 - `page_params (dict)`: Page parameters for paged attention - [`block_size`, `max_num_blocks`].
 For smaller context lengths use `block_size=32` and `max_num_blocks=1024`, for larger context use block_size=64 and max_num_blocks=2048
 - `sampling_params (dict)`: Sampling parameters for decoding -[`temperature`, `top_p`].
 If temperature is set to 0, argmax (greedy decode) is used.
 - `optimization (LlamaOptimizations)`: Optimization level to use for the model [`performance`, `accuracy`]

+Please note that using `argmax` with `batch_size > 1` or `top-p` with any batch size will be make these ops run on host.
+This is because those ops are not yet fully supported on device.
+A decrease in performance is expected when these configurations are enabled.

 When running the demo, do not forget to setup the `$LLAMA_DIR` environment variable to the corresponding Llama3 model weights.